At the ICOM Kyoto 2019 25th General Conference

 Session I. The Future of Tradition in the Arts, East and West (45 min.)

-BRADBURNE, James, and KOENIGSMARKOVA, Helena Museums of Art and the Art of Museums: Learning from the Past to Re-invent the Future.
+BRADBURNE, James, and KOENIGSMARKOVA, Helena Museums of Craft and the Craft of Museums: Learning from the Past to re-invent the Future.
 Director, Pinacoteca di Brera, Milano, Italy; Director, Museum of Decorative Arts in Prague (UPB), Czech Republic.

 VON DER SCHULENBURG, Stephan 亞歐堂 Meet Asian Art.
 Curator of the Asian Collection, Museum Angewandte Kunst, Frankfurt am Main (Germany)